LlorencCB/phis-docs-community/docs/community.md

 - Email
 - Affiliation

-This section provides information on how to create a person, which can be either a person not related to a Phis account, either a new Phis user.
+This section provides information on how to create a person, which can be either a person not related to a PHIS account, either a new PHIS user.
-Only administrators can create a user from Phis.
+Only administrators can create a user from PHIS.
 Three fields from the `Create Person` page are visible only to admin users:

 - Password